Find out what workflow analytics and metrics are available in Kanban Tool and learn how to read them.

 Perfect for finding out how the work spreads within a team or project!

-The Time Report is a metric closely connected to the Time Tracking feature, as all information here is based on the times your team have logged in while working on their tasks.
+Time Report is a metric closely connected to the Time Tracking feature, since all information in it is based on the times your team members have logged in, while working on their tasks.

-The highest benefit of using it is gaining knowledge about how fast certain types of tasks can get done and how much time the team spends on doing what.
+- gaining knowledge about how fast certain types of tasks can get done

-Please note, that Time Tracking and Time Reports are only available in the Enterprise plan of Kanban Tool.
+Please note, that Time Tracking and Reporting is only available in the Enterprise service plan.